MicrosoftDocs/VBA-Docs/Language/Glossary/glossary-vba.md

 ## control group

 A set of controls that are conceptually or logically related.
-Controls that are conceptually related are usually viewed together but do not necessarily affect each other.
+Controls that are conceptually related are usually viewed together but don't necessarily affect each other.
 Controls that are logically related affect each other.
 For example, setting one button in a group of option buttons sets the value of all other buttons in the group to **False**.

 ## control tip